Monitor Institutional Ownership Changes

 Institutional investors — hedge funds, pension funds, mutual funds, and endowments — manage trillions of dollars in assets.
 Their investment decisions are backed by extensive research teams, proprietary models, and deep industry connections.
 When a well-known fund takes a new position or significantly increases an existing one, it often signals conviction that the market hasn't fully recognized.

 The SEC requires institutional investment managers with more than $100 million in qualifying assets to file quarterly 13F reports disclosing their holdings.
 Additionally, any investor who acquires more than 5% of a company's outstanding shares must file a Schedule 13D (if they intend to influence management) or Schedule 13G (if they're passive investors).
+Together, these filings tell two halves of the same story — 13F is the long-running ownership baseline, and 13D/13G are the events that mark when an investor crosses a regulatory threshold.

 What NexusAlert Tracks